inertia39/bonk-friends/README.md

 # Bonk Friends
 A mod for [bonk.io](https://bonk.io/) - Notifies user when friends are on/offline

-If you have any issues, come talk to me on discord: `int#0039`
+If you have any issues, open a new issue or come talk to me on discord: `int#0039`

 ## How to Install
 ### Chrome